ssanj/Shortbread/README.markdown

 ## Timeouts

-To update page and script load timeouts create your custom drivers and add them to the driverSeq.
+To update page and script load timeouts, create your custom drivers and add them to the driverSeq.
 See [DefaultDrivers](Shortbread/blob/master/src/main/scala/DefaultDrivers.scala) for example configurations.

 #Running Shortbread